 One of the major benefits of the coronavirus pandemic is that telehealth has become readily available for delivering mental health services.
 Prior to the pandemic, teletherapy was uncommon but now kids and teens across the state can connect to mental health services virtually.
 This allows better access to care, which is especially important for children living in more rural parts of the state.

-How to help children and teens cope with anxiety during the COVID-19 pandemic
+How to help children and teens cope during the COVID-19 pandemic

-Your kids may still have questions about the coronavirus or feel unsettled by altered routines.
+Your kids may still have worries about the coronavirus or feel unsettled by altered routines.
 Here are ways to make this time more manageable.